caltechlibrary/newt/README.md

 - README.md, demo "read me" file
 - birds.csv, our list of bird sightings
-- build.sh, a shell script that uses Pandoc to render site (3 lines)
+- build.sh, a shell script that uses Pandoc to render site
 - htdocs, the website document directory
-- page.tmpl, a Pandoc page template using by build.sh (13 lines)
+- page.tmpl, a Pandoc page template using by build.sh

 Pros                             Cons
 -------------------------------- -----------------------------------